Sustainability at Heron Island

 Join Us in Protecting the Reef: How You Can Help

 Sustainability is a shared journey.
-During your stay, we encourage you to take small actions that make a big impact on the reef and our climate future:
+During your stay, and when you return home, we encourage you to take small actions that make a big impact on the reef and our climate future:

 Use Reef-Safe Sunscreen: Help protect coral health by choosing environmentally friendly sunscreen — available for purchase at the Heron Island shop.